 Is affected by their communication and interaction with adults and their peers

-When class teachers assess that a childs progress is not what is expected they will identify this to the SENCO.
+When class teachers assess that a child’s progress is not what is expected they will identify this to the SENCO.
 The SENCO and class teacher will then assess the child and look at what is in place in quality first teaching.
 If the decision is made that the child has a special educational need the process of assess, plan do and review will be followed using the structure of the HCAT support plan.

 Slow progress and low attainment will not automatically mean a child is recorded as having SEN. When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the child and their parents/carers.
 We will also consider how we can best support children who have a “significantly greater difficulty in learning than the majority of others of the same age.”
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.